 This is one of the greatest meditations you can practice.
 It has considerable transformational powers.
 The personal identity is rebuilt, giving the individual a new perspective on the Self.

 It retrains the mind.
 According to the tantra shastras, it can purify your past karma and the subconscious impulses that may block you from fulfilling you.
 It balances all the 27 facets of life and mental projection, and gives you the pranic power of health and healing.

 It establishes inner happiness and a state of flow and ecstasy in life.
 It opens your inner universe to relate, co-create, and complete the external universe.

 Treat the practice with reverence and increase your depth, dimension, caliber, and happiness.
 It gives you a new start against all odds.

-Posture: Sit in an Easy Pose with a light jalandhar bandh (neck lock).
+Posture: Sit in Easy Pose with a straight spine, and a light Neck Lock.

 b) After the 16 repetitions, unblock the right nostril.
 Place the right index finger (pinkie finger can also be used) to block off the left nostril, and exhale slowly and deeply through the right nostril.

 Time: Continue for 11 - 31 minutes.
 Master practitioners may extend this practice to 62 minutes, then to 2-1/2 hours a day.